Explaining vague language: Optimal Vagueness

 The most natural assumption here is that the lexical alternatives are given by all the precise truth-conditional ways of answering a question under discussion.
 For ``tall'', for example, assuming the question at issue concerns Gloria's height, the precise alternatives would include all expressions that specify Gloria's height fully (``$n$ cm tall''), but also all the expressions that give a precise albeit partial indication of her height (``taller than $n$ cm'', ``shorter than $k$ cm'', and their conjunctions).
 For ``around'', this would similarly include all expressions specifying an exact value or a closed or semi-closed interval.

 The specification of lexical alternatives is a key parameter here (as well as in other accounts of pragmatic selection of the lexicon, see the literature on scalar implicatures, \citealt{fox2011characterization,rothschild2013game}).
-In the case of ``tall'', for example, more alternatives could be included than just interval expressions, by incorporating explicit expressions of probability, such as ``$n$ cm tall with a probability of $\alpha$''.
-As the reader might feel, however, these expressions are quite cumbersome.
-A full-fledged account ought to include these expressions, and to attach a notion of cost to them.
-Here we follow \cite{egre2023optimality} and will assume that a sufficient argument for the optimality of vagueness can be established by restricting ourselves to lexical alternatives that do not incorporate explicit probabilistic talk.
-We return to this issue below.
+In the case of ``tall'', for example, more alternatives could be included than just interval expressions, \pe{in particular} by incorporating explicit expressions of probability, such as ``$n$ cm tall with a probability of $\alpha$'' \pe{and their Boolean combinations}.
+As the reader might feel, however, these expressions are \pe{more complex and intuitively more cumbersome than an expression of the form ``around $n$''}.
+A full-fledged account ought to include such complex expressions, and to attach a notion of cost to them.
+Here, we follow \cite{egre2023optimality} and will assume that a sufficient argument for the optimality of vagueness can be established by restricting ourselves to lexical alternatives that do not incorporate explicit probabilistic talk. \pe{This restriction on expressiveness is a key assumption in our approach.
+Without it, the speaker could in principle state a full verbal description of their probability distribution, in a way that would count as maximally informative and as precise in the sense in which we defined that notion.
+Nevertheless, our point is that we can provide a context of limited expressiveness in which the use of a vague expression is optimal in a sense that is not trivial, and that is revealing of the function of vague words more broadly.}